 Dr. Tucker is passionate and optimistic about the future of health and was named a Health and Medical Futurist at the MIT-Singapore Alliance for Research and Technology where he teaches medical innovation and design thinking.
 Dr. Tucker is also an alumnus of the Singularity University FutureMed program and the Global Health Advisor for the Singapore SU Chapter.

-Dr Caron Sak graduated from the University of Leeds with a Bachelor of Medicine and Surgery (MBChB UK) in 1997.
+Dr. Caron Sak graduated from the University of Leeds with a Bachelor of Medicine and Surgery (MBChB UK) in 1997.
 She went on to obtain a Graduate Diploma of Family Medicine and is currently a registered Family Physician with the Singapore Medical Council.
+Dr. Caron is also a member of the Singapore Association for the Study of Obesity (SASO) and is accredited to assist patients with obesity management.
 She has worked in Singapore hospitals and polyclinics before joining Tucker Medical in 2016.

-Dr Sak brings professional dedication and commitment to primary care at Tucker Medical.
+Dr. Sak brings professional dedication and commitment to primary care at Tucker Medical.
 She previously practiced in the Singapore public sector and brings her broad knowledge and experience in women’s health, chronic disease management, and acute care to our team and patients.
-Dr Sak’s practice bridges local and global care while always providing clarity in diagnosis and management.
-She adapts and innovates conventional medicine and forward-thinking tools, such as nutrition, genomics, and medical technology and presents patients with options that match their values.
+Dr. Sak’s practice bridges local and global care while always providing clarity in diagnosis and management.
+In addition, she adapts and innovates conventional medicine and forward-thinking tools, such as nutrition, genomics, and medical technology, and presents patients with options that match their values.

-Dr Sak has completed Mindfulness-Based Stress Reduction (MBSR) training which she incorporates into both her personal and patient care.
-With a husband, three teenagers, a dog and two guinea pigs at home, she promotes a healthy work-life balance.
-This includes being available to her family as well as volunteering as a worship leader and storyteller with the Children’s Ministry at her church.
+Dr. Sak has completed Mindfulness-Based Stress Reduction (MBSR) training that she incorporates into her personal and patient care.
+With a husband and three teenagers, she promotes a healthy work-life balance.
+This includes being available to her family as well as volunteering at church.
 She also maintains an active lifestyle with regular exercise.

-With her boundless optimism and excellent communication skills, she is passionate in bringing about positive changes to her patients’ lives.
-Dr Sak strongly believes that every individual should be empowered to make informed decisions about his/her health and wellness.
+With her boundless optimism and excellent communication skills, she is passionate about bringing about positive changes to her patients’ lives.
+Dr. Sak strongly believes that every individual should be empowered to make informed decisions about his/her health and wellness.

 When not seeing patients, Dr Schwender enjoys spending time with his wife, Carmen, and their two young children, Connor and Emma.
 He is an outdoor enthusiast, who enjoys mountaineering, hiking, skiing, and golf.